Find Affordable College Courses

 $19,797 Average Tuition & Fees

-East Stroudsburg University of Pennsylvania landed the #15 spot in the 2023 rankings for the best value physical sciences programs.
-Located in the city of East Stroudsburg, East Stroudsburg University is a public school with a moderately-sized student population.
+East Stroudsburg University of Pennsylvania did quite well in this year’s ranking of the best value schools for physical sciences students.
+It came in at #15 on the list.
+Located in the city of East Stroudsburg, East Stroudsburg University is a public school with a medium-sized student population.

 East Stroudsburg University undergraduate students pay an average of $19,797 in tuition and fees each year.